 The procedure uses very thin needles to puncture the skin with a medical device and create micro-injuries.
-This procedure helps promote rejuvenation by inducing collagen production and delivering serum directly (.25 ml deep) to the epidermal-dermal junction of the skin.
+This procedure helps promote rejuvenation by inducing collagen production and delivering serum directly (.25 mm deep) to the epidermal-dermal junction of the skin.
 The result is better-looking skin texture and overall appearance, which is often seen right after treatment.
-I use a personally assigned device on the skin.
+I use your personally assigned device on the skin.
 This device is then sanitized and has your name on its box, stored for only your use here at Naturopunc.
-Derma rolling is an Add-on treatment to the one hour combination manual therapy-acupuncture session or can simply be integrated into your hour or 75 minute session at no additional charge.
+Derma rolling is an add-on treatment to the one hour combination manual therapy-acupuncture session or can simply be integrated into your hour or 75 minute session at no additional charge.

 The cosmetic industry has long focused on the induction, or application of collagen to the skin to achieve impressive results.
 To achieve these results, the skin has been chemically peeled, burnt, cut, injected, and scraped.
 The advent of microneedling has allowed clinicians to induce large quantities of the body’s own natural collagen without having to apply any of these more aggressive techniques.
 This has led to more affordable treatments, with lower side effects, shorter recovery times and happier clients.

 Microneedling uses your body’s own natural resources to produce collagen.

 Microneedling (derma rolling) can reach the deeper level, the epidermal/dermal junction of the skin, by creating channels which heal completely within hours.
 The ability of microneedling to work with the body in this way, with very few side effects, makes it an obvious candidate for a genuinely natural, holistic cosmetic treatment.